Code-Institute-Submissions/TheGameOfSnake/TESTING.md

     BUG 3: when you hit a key different then arrows at the first key, reference exception is thrown

+This bug was solved by JS validation solution.
+The variable dir was never initialized.
+So when another key was hit, the property dir was not set but nevertheless assign to newDirection.
+This caused the reference excention.

 ### Game over feature